tylerjwoodfin/remindmail/README.md

 - Download [SecureData.py](https://github.com/tylerjwoodfin/SecureData) and place it somewhere useful
 - Modify the line starting with `securePath=` in SecureData.py to point to where you want to store metadata from `tasks config`
   - Use full paths instead of relative paths, e.g. use `/home/pi/SecureData-Data/` instead of `~/SecureData-Data`
-- Now, we need somewhere to locally store your Tasks.txt file.
+- Now, we need somewhere to locally store your Tasks.md file.
 We'll call it "notespath".
 In Terminal, run:
   - `tasks config notespath "/full/path/to/notes"`
 - Follow the `TasksGenerate.md` section below